A Claimant worked at a hotel for almost five years without incident.

 'organise a fire evacuation', which should have greatly reduced the severity of

-requirement was that staff were trained to know what to do in a fire
+only legal requirement was that staff were trained to know what to do in

-emergency; a requirement which was met by the staff left on site by the
+a fire emergency; a requirement which was met by the staff left on site

 It was not a requirement of the previous owners, or of the Respondent